citojaya/litesql/readme.txt

+A Java program that reads data from a CSV file which contains stock price data and write to a database.

-This program contains the following files
+Program contains the following files

 StockData.java - main java class
-All the methods are implemented in this class
+All methods are implemented in this class

 stock_database.db - Sqlite database which contains STOCKS and STOCK_PRICES tables